puppetlabs/puppet-docs/source/pe/3.7/install_add_activemq.markdown

 6. Run Puppet on the ActiveMQ hub and spokes (including the Puppet master) and on any PE agents, or wait for a scheduled run.
 7. Continue to [Step 6: Verify Connections](#step-6-verify-connections).

+> Note: Depending on the scale of your infrastructure and security requirements, the __activemq_brokers__ parameter might need to be set for nodes in each data center, location, or subnet you have.

 ### Step 6: Verify Connections

 You're just about finished!
 The following steps will help you verify all connections have been correctly established.